Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Conclusion

 \section{Conclusion}

+We presented a new algorithm for \miPoSyCo{} that runs in polynomial time on instances in which we can find an obligatory subgraph with logarithmically many connected components.
+On instances with few such connected components, it outperforms state-of-the art integer linear programming models.
+To achieve this, data reduction played a crucial role, yet we also saw that data reduction with \emph{provable} effect is hard.

-We believe that both our randomized fixed-parameter algorithm exploiting vertex lower bounds and our data reduction rules (a partial kernelization for the parameter ``feedback edge number'') are worth implementing and testing.
-Empirical work thus is a natural next step on our agenda; however, we believe that our algorithms are less suited for random test data (as typically used in published work so far) because our algorithms make explicit use of structure in the input which presumably occurs in real-world monitoring instances.
+Our algorithms are less suited for random test data (as typically used in published work so far) because our algorithms make explicit use of structure in the input that plausibly occurs in real-world monitoring instances, where the layout of the sensors in the network has to take into account energy-efficiency in order to maximize the lifetime of the sensor network.

-An important theoretical challenge is to find good \plb{}s for exploitation in \cref{sec:ccs}.
-This goes hand in hand with identifying scenarios where (more) obligatory edges are given by the application (e.\,g., this may be the case in communication networks with designated hub nodes).
-Finally, we identified positive results for two natural network parameters; thus, the search for further useful parameterizations is a generic but nevertheless promising undertaking.
-Ideally, this should be driven by using data from real-world applications and analyzing their structural properties.
+An important theoretical and practical challenge is to find \plb{}s that yield obligatory subgraphs with few connected components.
+This goes hand in hand with identifying scenarios where (more) obligatory edges are given by the application.
+We identified the scenario where a sensor network lost connectivity and has to be reconnected at minimum additional energy consumption, but this also may be the case in communication networks with designated hub nodes.